By Molly Patrick

 For me, leaving Arizona and moving to Hawaii was incredibly painful and sad.
 Even though it’s exactly what I wanted.
 Here’s why.

 Saying goodbye to my parents was unbelievably hard.
 Preparing to no longer have my papakins stop by for a visit every morning during his walk.
 Getting used to the idea of not having my mom stop by my house during the day just to say hi and chat.
 Not being able to give them a big hug and smell the familiar and soothing smell that you only get from your parents.
 I still have a thick ass knot in my stomach when I think about it.

-Saying goodbye to the city and specifically, the house where two of the most important things in my life happened and one of the saddest things in my life happened was unexpectedly hard and tear jerking.
+Saying goodbye to the city and specifically to the house where two of the most important things in my life happened, and one of the saddest things in my life happened, was unexpectedly hard and tear jerking.

 Turns out, the funkiness didn’t matter.
 That tiny house was the best and most special house I’ve ever lived in.

 That was the house where I got sober and started Clean Food Dirty Girl.

 Two of the things that I am most proud of and hold dearest to my heart.
 Leaving the walls that held the struggle, the magic, the inspiration and the happiness of these two epic things in my life was counter-intuitive and came with tears.